Webpage created: March 18, 2016

-Government House was built in 1820 as the private residence and military offices of the Lieutenant-Governor of the Plymouth Garrison.
+Government House was built between 1789 and 1793 as the private residence and military offices of the Lieutenant-Governor of the Plymouth Garrison.
 Prior to 1725 the Governor's offices had been at the Royal Citadel.

 A German Tattoo was held at the front of Government House on Thursday October 11th 1883.
 It started at 9pm in the square at Raglan Barracks.
 The massed bands of the South Lancashire Regiment, Highland Light Infantry and the Royal Marines paraded in the Barracks.
 Some 100 men from those Regiments plus the Royal Artillery also paraded in sections of 10 men under the command of a non-commissioned officer.
 Each man carried a lighted torch manufactured locally and calculated to burn for two hours.